-Have you ever heard an executive state “Why would I pay a large sum of money just for a domain name”?
+Have you ever heard a business executive state “Why would I pay a large sum of money just for a domain name”?
 I certainly have and every time it happens, I cringe.
 But like the millennials who got a trophy for simply showing up for class, it’s not their fault; they are a victim of their environment.
 Okay, not really . . . but let’s examine this thought process for a few moments.

-Old-school executives were taught to value big things of substance, such as brick and mortar.
+Old-school executives were taught to value things of substance, such as brick and mortar.
 Therefore, a domain name, which obviously has no physical value/existence couldn’t possibly have any value to them.
 Not until they become educated about the true value of and ROI surrounding a domain name could they ever understand this premise.
 With that in mind, let’s peel back a few layers of the domain-name onion.

 1. A domain name has value because it has the capacity to direct a substantial number of customers to your business address, i.e. your website.